seank0h/Seung-ee-Kkaebi/README.md

-# Seungee-Kkaebi
+# Seungee & Kkaebi

-Welcome to our Alpha Version of Seungee-Kkaebi, a cross platform VR-Mobile hide and seek game, based on Korean folklore!
+Welcome to our Alpha Version of Seungee & Kkaebi, a cross platform VR-Mobile hide and seek game, based on Korean folklore!

 Game Website: https://www.seungeenkkaebi.me/ (You can see game demo and instructions for each platform here)